Beyond Bootcamps: What American IT Is Missing

 Edited by Andrii Nikolaiev

 Artificial intelligence is reshaping IT by automating the drudge work.
 Yet despite cutting-edge tech we still see bloated teams, endless bugs, and high churn.
-True professionalism is not a boot-camp skill set; it is a deep sense of responsibility and ethics forged through mentorship and continuity.
-That ethos becomes critical once AI starts doing "the dirty work" for us.
+True professionalism is not a bootcamp skill set; it is a deep sense of responsibility and ethics forged through mentorship and continuity.
+That ethos becomes critical once AI starts doing “the dirty work” for us.

 Genesis of Responsibility: Lessons From the Past for an IT Engineer

 American IT culture prides itself on meritocracy: anyone can become a developer.
 But many join for the paycheck, not the calling.
-The average engineer hops jobs every 2–3 years — hardly a recipe for tradition.
-There is no "guild" culture where an engineer carries honor and duty.
+The average engineer changes jobs every 2–3 years — hardly a recipe for tradition.
+There is no “guild” culture where an engineer carries honor and duty.

 Professionalism grows out of mentorship and history.
 My grandfather, Yevhen Maksyutenko, a WWII military cartographer, knew that a map error meant soldiers’ deaths.
 His standard was flawless accuracy.

 Agile and DevOps cannot replace a sense of duty.
-My mother, Ludmyla Yevhenivna, a pediatrician, once in 1978 diagnosed typhoid fever without lab tests and saved a child's life.
+My mother, Ludmyla Yevhenivna, a pediatrician, in 1978 diagnosed typhoid fever without lab tests and saved a child’s life.

 AI hallucinations are like faulty maps.
 Example: